South Africa is not typically considered one of the hot spots for backpackers or tourists, but the country has a lot to offer travelers.

-A friend of mine who emigrated from South Africa told me that some cars are booby trapped with flame-throwers.
-I don't know if that is true but it would not surprise me.
+A friend of mine who emigrated from South Africa told me that some cars are booby-trapped with flame throwers.
+I don't know if that is true, but it would not surprise me.

-With South Africa in the spotlight, the government has been working hard to minimize crime and look after tourists in hope to extend the countries tourist industry.
+With South Africa in the spotlight, the government has been working hard to minimize crime and look after tourists in the hope of extending the countries tourist industry.

-The South African government invested roughly R40bn (about $5 billion U.S), but it has been estimated that the tourist injection of cash would only mount up to 8.8 billion rands ($1.1 billion), according to a new report from Grant Thornton consultancy.
+The South African government invested roughly R40bn (about $5 billion).
+Still, it has been estimated that the tourist injection of cash would only mount up to 8.8 billion rands ($1.1 billion), according to a new report from Grant Thornton consultancy.

-Due to the recession, and possibly a fear of crime, local experts have lowered their initial expectations of visitors from 450,000 to 300,000 over the four-week period.
+Due to the recession and possibly a fear of crime, local experts have lowered their initial expectations of visitors from 450,000 to 300,000 over the four-week period.

 World Cup Ecstatic Fever

-South Africa is keen to be seen as a brilliant nation, and if you want to get a feel for that in Hollywood style I recommend you watch the film Invictus.
+South Africa is keen to be seen as a brilliant nation, and if you want to get a feel for that in Hollywood style, I recommend you watch the film Invictus.

-As the most popular sport on Earth reaches its pinnacle World Cup conclusion, the energy in South Africa right now is both tense, joyous and ecstatic.
-If you want to catch the final match online you can watch it here.
+As the most popular sport on Earth reaches its pinnacle World Cup conclusion, the energy in South Africa right now is both tense, joyous, and ecstatic.
+If you want to catch the final match online, you can watch it here.

 South Africa Backpacking

 In one hostel, wild monkeys would occasionally be found running across the wooden beams in the roof of your room!

 Travel: There's only one way to tour around South Africa for backpackers, and that is the Baz Bus.
-The price is higher than other local transport, but it is made up in the flexibility and experience.
+The price is higher than other local transport, but it is made up in flexibility and experience.

-The best part of this is you will find yourself making friends along the way, and given the flexibility of traveling on the Baz Bus you'll likely find yourself in a big friendly group of backpackers.
+The best part of this is you will find yourself making friends along the way, and given the flexibility of traveling on the Baz Bus, you'll likely find yourself in a big friendly group of backpackers.

-With a bus picking you up at the door of the hostel, and so many attractive gifts available along the way you will want to make sure you don't get tempted to accidentally go overweight with your luggage.
+With a bus picking you up at the door of the hostel, and so many attractive gifts available along the way, you will want to make sure you don't get tempted to accidentally go overweight with your luggage.

-Crime: This is another reason to use the Baz Bus, it is safer and you'll find yourself befriended in a large group, and there is safety in numbers.
+Crime: This is another reason to use the Baz Bus, it is safer, and you'll find yourself befriended in a large group, and there is safety in numbers.

-Speak to the hostel owners to find out where it is safe and where it is not and follow the normal safety procedures like not showing off expensive belongings, and never carrying too much money.
+Speak to the hostel owners to find out where it is safe and where it is not and follow the normal safety procedures like not showing off expensive belongings and never carrying too much money.

-Inside the cities there is an abundance of tours highlighting the interesting but troubled history of the country, as well as guided tours of slums and orphanages for those that want to see something more real.
+Inside the cities, there is an abundance of tours highlighting the interesting but troubled history of the country and guided tours of slums and orphanages for those who want to see something more real.

-Table Mountain in Cape Town is a must see, and will only take about an hour to climb with breath taking views at the top.
+Table Mountain in Cape Town is a must-see and will only take about an hour to climb with breathtaking views at the top.

 You also shouldn't visit South Africa without experiencing a Safari.
-You can expect to see Crocodiles, Giraffes, Lions, Hippos and much more on any Safari tour around Johannesburg.
+You can expect to see Crocodiles, Giraffes, Lions, Hippos, and much more on any Safari tour around Johannesburg.

-It is a poor country and the people have a life expectancy of only about 40 years, but they were the most happiest and welcoming people I have ever met.
+It is a developing country, and the people have a life expectancy of only about 40 years, but they were the happiest and welcoming people I have ever met.

 St. Lucia (not to be confused with the island St. Lucia) is a hidden gem in South Africa.
 Not too far from the beach, close to an estuary abundant with wildlife from hippos to zebras, and a generally chilled out and relaxed atmosphere among the locals, this was one of my favorite stops.